thomasteoh/git-for-epis/notes.md

 # Introduction

-`git` is a tool to do version control
+`git` is a free tool to do version control

 Version control allows us to save checkpoints of our files and to back them up on the `git` repository provider.